 The prominence given to the US military is often difficult to separate from one of the oldest tricks in the book – highly politicised flag-waving.
 This merges with another conspicuous feature of Trump’s agenda, “America First,” a close relative of his campaign slogan, “Make America Great Again.”

-On one level, strident nationalism has been standard fare in US politics for as long as anyone can remember, mostly playing to a domestic audience and without significant international ramifications, at least since the Second World War.
+On one level, strident nationalism has been standard fare in US politics for as long as anyone can remember, mostly playing to a domestic audience and without significant ramifications, at least since the Second World War.
 This time, though, it seems different.
 First, Trump disparaged longstanding US allies.
 During his election campaign, he called NATO – a cornerstone of post-1945 American foreign policy – obsolete, and suggested he favoured the break-up of the European Union.
 He generally considered traditional US allies to be freeloaders who had become prosperous at America’s expense.
 He also implied that the US security guarantee could no longer be taken for granted, which critics worried would undermine deterrence in Europe, South Korea and Japan.

 Since his election, though, Trump has back-pedalled, presumably at the prompting of those in his cabinet with more experience in world affairs.
 The US security umbrella over South Korea, for example, is currently being strengthened by a new missile defence system.